snesin/jcade/README.markdown

     //                  the handler will be called for pre-existing matching elements)
     $(document).create( selector[, eventData], eventHandler[, notForExisting] );

 You can assign create events to nodes other than `document` as well.
-The handler will get called when decendants (to any level) matching the selector are created.
+The handler will get called when descendants (to any level) matching the selector are created.

 ### `destroy` Signature